 Does Tanenbaum do interfaith dialogue?
 Isn’t dialogue important?

 Dialogue is critically important, and there are many worthy organizations doing important and effective work around interfaith dialogue.
-We consider them colleagues in a shared effort.
-Open and honest dialogue is important and must not be ignored as we move toward a just and respectful global society.
+We consider them colleagues in a shared effort to build a more peaceful world.
+Open and honest dialogue is important and must not be ignored as we move toward infusing justice and respect into our lives and global society.

-We’re happy to work with you to design a training or presentation that meets your organization’s unique needs.
-Simply Contact Us and someone will be in touch within one business day!
+We’re happy to work with companies, schools, etc. on issues that arise concerning your organization’s unique needs through resources, trainings and consultations.
+Simply Contact Us and someone will be in touch with shortly!

 How can I get involved with Tanenbaum?